Introduction#

 It’s widely recommended to briefly review and then deploy the Managed Ruleset across the entire Zone.
 Create specific exceptions, if required.

-Note that it is not recommended to have both Account-level WAF Managed Rules, as well as Zone-level WAF Managed Rules deployed and enabled at the same time as this could lead to confusion when reviewing the Security Events.
-Preferably and if possible, only enable the Account-level WAF Managed Rules.
+Note: that it is not recommended to have both Account-level WAF Managed Rules, as well as Zone-level WAF Managed Rules deployed and enabled at the same time as this could lead to confusion when reviewing the Security Events.
+Preferably, standardize at account level with the Account-level WAF Managed Rules; avoid duplicating the same ruleset at the zone level unless you need zone‑specific overrides.

 Reference: Cloudflare Managed Ruleset.